 I’m going to address a topic that isn’t often discussed formally by top management within a business, certainly not out in the open: favoritism in the workplace.
 It’s a major topic in HR circles, I’m sure.
-It’s also a major topic in hushed tones around the water cooler and during lunch among friends.
-But regardless of how little formal attention it gets, this is an important issue that exists in nearly every workplace, large and small.
-While it’s not something that gets addressed in management meetings or SEC filings, I’d venture to guess that it can have as much effect on a company as most “high profile” management topics.
+It’s also a major topic in hushed tones around the virtual water cooler (in these hybrid work times) and during lunch among friends.
+But regardless of how little formal attention it gets, this is an important issue that exists in nearly every workplace, large and small, virtual or in-office.
+While it’s not something that gets addressed in management meetings or SEC filings, I’d venture to guess that it can have as much effect on a company as most “high-profile” management topics.

 The problem with workplace favoritism